amollrod/blockchain-service/README.md

 Ejemplo de respuesta:
 ```
 npx hardhat test

-#  PackageTraceability
+  PackageTraceability
-#    Deployment
+    Deployment
-#      √ Should deploy successfully (308ms)
+      √ Should deploy successfully (308ms)
-#    Package Management
+    Access control
+      √ Should allow only backend to create packages
+      √ Should allow only backend to update package status
+    Create package
-#      √ Should create a package successfully
+      √ Should create a package successfully
+      √ Should have one history event immediately after creation
-#      √ Should fail to create a duplicate package
+      √ Should fail to create a duplicate package
+      √ Should fail to create if origin is empty
+      √ Should fail to create if destination is empty
+    Update package
-#      √ Should retrieve package details
+      √ Should update package status successfully
-#      √ Should fail to retrieve a non-existent package
+      √ Should fail to update a non-existent package
+      √ Should fail to update status if status is empty
-#      √ Should update package status successfully
+      √ Should fail to update status if location is empty
+    Get package details
+      √ Should retrieve package details
-#      √ Should fail to update a non-existent package
+      √ Should fail to retrieve a non-existent package
+    Get history
-#      √ Should retrieve the full package history
+      √ Should retrieve the full package history
-#      √ Should fail retrieving history of non-existent package
+      √ Should fail retrieving history of non-existent package
-#
-#  9 passing (356ms)
+    Get last status
+      √ Should retrieve the last status of a package
+      √ Should fail retrieving the last status of non-existent package
+      √ Should isolate history and details between different packages

+  19 passing (387ms)
 ```

 ### 1.4- Desplegar el contrato